How To Make A Successful Psychological Injury Claim

 a decision not to award or provide promotion, reclassification (or transfer of), leave of absence or benefit in connection with the worker’s employment.

-When making a psychological or psychiatric injury claim, you will need to supply WorkCover or the self-insurer with details of the main factors or events you believe caused your injury including dates and information to support your claim.
+When making psychiatric or psychological claims, you will need to supply WorkCover or the self-insurer with details of the main factors or events you believe caused your injury including dates and information to support your claim.

 WorkCover or self-insurer will supply these factors to your employer to give them an opportunity to respond.

-Once the employer’s response has been received, you will have the opportunity to provide any additional information before a final decision is made.
+Once the employer’s response has been received, you will have the opportunity to provide any additional information before a final decision on your workers compensation claim is made.

-Other people the insurer may seek information from include:
+Other people the insurer may seek information and medical evidence from include:

-your doctor or allied health professional, including a psychologist or psychiatrist
+your doctor or allied health professional, including a mental health psychologist or psychiatrist

 direct witnesses to any events